 Slovenian trifecta in Sapporo

-Sapporo, 30 January - Slovenian ski-jumpers swept the podium at the World Cup event in Sapporo on Saturday, as Peter Prevc won ahead of Robert Kranjec and Domen Prevc to cement his lead in the overall World Cup rankings.
+Sapporo, 30 January - Slovenian ski-jumpers swept the podium at the World Cup event in Sapporo on Saturday, as Peter Prevc won ahead of Robert Kranjec and brother Domen Prevc to cement his lead in the overall World Cup rankings.

 The three already held the top three positions in the first series and defended their rankings with jumps of over 130 metres in the second series.